 - Vegetables – ridge gourd, Bottle gourd, potato, and sweet potato.

-- Fruits – Choose based on diarrhoea and constipation.
+- Fruits – Choose based on diarrhea and constipation.

 - Milk – Soy milk and almond milk.

 - Meat and fish.

 See the details of List of allowed foods in IBS –

 Cereals with high Soluble fiber :

 Oats, daliya, and quinoa should be included in the diet.
-Also include easy digesting carbohydrates like rice, rice flakes and potato.
+Also include easy digesting carbohydrates like rice, rice flakes, and potato.
 These easily pass in the intestines without causing any irritation to the lining.
-It relieves constipation and also reduces diarrhoea episodes.
+It relieves constipation and also reduces diarrhea episodes.

-Though vegetables are high in insoluble fiber, but there are vegetables that are gut friendly.
-All gourd vegetables are easy to digest and provide adequate vitamins and minerals lost during diarrhoea.
+Though vegetables are high in insoluble fiber, there are vegetables that are gut-friendly.
+All gourd vegetables are easy to digest and provide adequate vitamins and minerals lost during diarrhea.
 Thoroughly cook the vegetables before eating.
 Avoid raw vegetables or salad as it may lead to intestinal lining irritation.

-You can include almost all fruits when you are not experiencing any episode of diarrhoea or constipation.
+You can include almost all fruits when you are not experiencing any episode of diarrhea or constipation.
 Make sure that you wash the fruit before consuming it.
-Fruits also provide additional vitamins, minerals and antioxidants.
+Fruits also provide additional vitamins, minerals, and antioxidants.

 Milk and products:

-Restrict milk with severe diarrhoea.
-However, curd or buttermilk is well tolerated by individual with IBS.
-Paneer also helps to provide nutrition during diarrhoea episodes.
-With milk restriction you can switch to soy milk (if it doesn’t worsen the symptoms) or any plant based milk extract.
+Restrict milk with severe diarrhea.
+However, curd or buttermilk is well tolerated by an individual with IBS.
+Paneer also helps to provide nutrition during diarrhea episodes.
+With milk restriction, you can switch to soy milk (if it doesn’t worsen the symptoms) or any plant-based milk extract.

 Meat, fish, and poultry:

 If you have severe abdominal discomfort and symptoms, then it is best to avoid high-fat meat.
 Fish in limited quantity is acceptable.
 Eggs also serve as a good source of proteins at such times.

-With intestinal symptoms we stress more on lost vitamins and minerals.
-But there is also major loss of water during diarrhoea.
+With intestinal symptoms, we stress more on lost vitamins and minerals.
+But there is also a major loss of water during diarrhea.
 Keep the body well hydrated.
-Consume minimum of 2 – 3 litres or even more of water.
+Consume a minimum of 2 – 3 liters or even more water.
 Water also relieves constipation and softens the stools.
 It also reduces discomfort during defecation.